cdl-geneseo/geneseo-dictionary/M/Muslim_Student_Association_MSA.md

 # Muslim Student Association (MSA)

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Muslim Student Association (MSA)

 Created by  Unknown User (adb10), last modified on Apr 28, 2015

 (noun) The Muslim Student Association (MSA) is a student organization that has weekly meeting for and about the Islamic religion.
 Some events are organized throughout the year to engage students. (http://www.geneseo.edu/~msa/HOME.htm) (Bonetto, G-M, 2015)